Andrew-code2020/ms3onlinecookbook/README.md

 Basic information

-- Deployment project on Github
+- Project Repository on Github
-- This project is hosted in github repository.
-It was developed using Gitpod.
-Link to the repository https://github.com/Andrew-code2020/MS2
+  - This project is hosted in a github repository.
+  - It was developed using Gitpod.
-- Open link to project website https://andrew-code2020.github.io/MS2/
+  - Link to the repository https://github.com/Andrew-code2020/ms3onlinecookbook

 Creating the repository

-- cloned the repository from milestone project 2
+- We cloned the repository from milestone project 2
 - To make the project in my github repository I went to the code institute recommended repository via this link https://github.com/Code-Institute-Org/gitpod-full-template
 - I then clicked on use this template and created a new repository in my github account
 - The screenshots of this process are available by following the directories below
-    - assets/readmedocs/creatingrepo/step1copyrepotemplate.png
+    - readmedocs/creatingrepo/step1copyrepotemplate.png
-    - assets/readmedocs/creatingrepo/step2creatingreponame.png
+    - readmedocs/creatingrepo/step2creatingreponame.png

 Deploying the project to Github